 Research has demonstrated that in all discipline areas, students who are given the opportunity to directly engage in outdoor education and experiential learning have been able to significantly increase their capacity for learning.

-Food choices have a big impact on both health and the environment.
-A campaign focused on food sustainability can help you make nutritious, fresh, local and whole foods a part of the culture of your school and community.
+Food choices have a big impact on health, the learning day and the environment.
+A campaign focused on food sustainability can help you make nutritious, fresh, local and whole foods a part of the culture within the school and community.

 Basic water efficiency programs can reduce a school's water use by 30 percent or more.
-The Eco-Schools USA program can help schools improve irrigation methods, reduce water runoff, consume fresh water more efficiently, and reuse water to a greater extent.
+Schools can investigate and propose strategies to improve irrigation methods, reduce surface runoff, consume fresh water more efficiently, and water reuse technologies.